Prince Nikolaus Wilhelm of Nassau: Annexation of the Duchy of Nassau

-Marriage and issue
+Marriage

-He married morganatically in London on 1 July 1868 with Natalia Alexandrovna Pushkina (Saint Petersburg, 4 June 1836 – Cannes, 23 March 1913).
-She was the youngest child of Alexander Sergeyevich Pushkin and his wife, Natalia Nikolayevna Goncharova, and a descendant of Abram Petrovich Gannibal and Petro Doroshenko, Hetman of Ukrainian Cossacks, in turn grandson of Mykhailo Doroshenko.
-She was divorced from Russian General Mikhail Leontievich von Dubelt, by whom she had a daughter.
-In 1868, Prince Nikolaus Wilhelm's sister Princess Helena of Nassau's husband George Victor, Prince of Waldeck and Pyrmont granted Natalia the title Countess von Merenberg.
+In 1856, Prince Nikolaus Wilhelm represented the Duchy of Nassau at the coronation of Emperor Alexander II in Russia.
+There he met Natalia Alexandrovna Pushkina (Saint Petersburg, 4 June 1836 – Cannes, 23 March 1913) who was the youngest child of Alexander Sergeyevich Pushkin and his wife, Natalia Nikolayevna Goncharova.
+Through her father, Natalia descended from Peter the Great's African protégé, Abram Petrovich Gannibal, and through her mother, Natalia descended from the Cossack leader Voivode Petro Doroshenko, Hetman of Ukrainian Cossacks, in turn grandson of Mykhailo Doroshenko.
+At the time, she was married to Russian General Mikhail Leontievich von Dubelt, by whom she had a daughter.
+The marriage was unhappy, and Natalia tried to obtain a divorce from her husband starting in 1862.